 - For a company’s annual planning a business planning consultant could be retained to facilitate the planning meetings.

-- A company looking to improve it’s productivity could hire a business process consultant to study the organization, identify and develop key process owners, and create a system for process management and improvement.
+- A company looking to improve its productivity could hire a business process consultant to study the organization, identify and develop key process owners, and create a system for process management and improvement.

 Business consulting has been around for many years and large corporations frequently use business consultants.
 Many business consultants have previously worked as an employee in large organizations and then move on to business consulting firms.

-Additionally there are firms that offer small business consulting services.
+Additionally, there are firms that offer small business consulting services.
 An example could be a Public Relations firm which could help a business with logo redesign and branding.
-Although the costs associated with small business consulting are prohibitive to most small businesses, middle market companies will hire a small business consulting firm from time to time.
+Although the costs associated with small business consulting are prohibitive to most small businesses, middle-market companies will hire a small business consulting firm from time to time.

-Business Coaching.
 Business coaching is a relatively new profession that has exploded in growth over the last couple of decades.
 Think about the role of a sports coach.
 The coach is able to develop a winning team of players, improve their individual skills, and orchestrate their strengths to develop winning strategies.
 Effective business coaches do exactly that for their clients.
 In contrast to the business consultant who performs the work similar to an employee, the business coach acts as a leader and advisor so that the client can deploy successful strategies in the business.
 Like a sports coach, the business coach is the motivator, trainer strategist, while the client is the player of the game.

 When I founded Small Business Coach Associates in 2002 the term “business coaching” was rarely understood by small business owners.
-In my mind small business coaching is more holistic in nature.
+In my mind, small business coaching is more holistic in nature.
 Added is another nuance of business coaching; services in the life coaching realm for business owner clients.
-Our firm focuses on the business owner first in establishing a vision, values and goals.
+Our firm focuses on the business owner first in establishing a vision, values, and goals.
 We believe that the business should be the vehicle by which the owner achieves his/her goals, dreams and aspirations.

 Although business coaches may also specialize in specific areas within a large company, small business coaches usually have a broader range of knowledge to assist a small business owner in many areas of the business.

-Business Mentoring.
 A business mentor has “been there, done that.”
 This individual has personally owned a successful business and is in the position to teach from experience.
 The business mentor has “walked in the shoes” of his clients.
-Ideally this individual has been through the anxiety of startup, to the chaos of growth, to the stresses of cash flow and employees and debt, to the burnout of working too many hours, to the comfort of profit, and to the freedom of selling the business.
+Ideally, this individual has been through the anxiety of startup, to the chaos of growth, to the stresses of cash flow and employees and debt, to the burnout of working too many hours, to the comfort of profit, and to the freedom of selling the business.
 A business mentor will have lots of experiences to share as you encounter problems and obstacles in your business.
 Be ready for some interesting stories from this seasoned professional!

-So What’s Best For Me?
+So What Type of Advisor is Best For Me?

 The answer to “what’s best for me” boils down to your need.
 Business performance advisors usually have strengths in more than one area.
-It’s possible to find a professional who is a business consultant, business coach and a business mentor!
+It’s possible to find a professional who is a business consultant, business coach, and a business mentor!

-If I had to rank myself in the three areas discussed here’s that assessment:
+If I had to rank myself in the three areas discussed, here’s that assessment:

 If you have a project that you’re working on and you need help to complete your project, bring in a business consultant or a small business consultant.
 If you are looking for someone that can help you with many of the areas that make a business successful, a business coach or small business coach will be your answer.
 If you want someone who has “practiced what they preach” through their own successful business, the business mentor is a great fit.